Microwave Attenuators: Application Notes

 + 35 dBm

 The power handling of a PIN diode attenuator is dependent on its topology, biasing levels, and switching speed.
 The faster the attenuator, the lower the power handling capability.
 This catalog specifies both the maximum operating and the maximum survival levels.
-Maximum operating level is defined as that which will cause an out of specification condition.
+Maximum operating level is defined as the level which will cause an out of specification condition.
 The survival levels are generally dependent on the maximum ratings of the semiconductors in the attenuator.
 Please consult the factory for special applications requiring higher operational power levels than those listed in this catalog.

 DEFINITION OF PARAMETERS